-You can access the Customization menu on an opened Acumatica ERP form if you have the Customizer role.
+You can access the Customization menu on the form title bar of an opened Acumatica ERP form if you have the Customizer role.
 (For details, see To Assign the Customizer Role to a User Account.)

-Click Customization on the form to access the Customization menu associated with the form, as shown in the following screenshot.
+You click Customization on the form to access the customization-related menu commands associated with the form, as shown in the following screenshot.

-Figure:
+Figure: Customization menu commands